Connect with others who understand.

 • Limiting the time you wear shoes and socks

 You can treat eczema with daily applications of moisturizers and ointments, such as petroleum jelly.
-Treat infant eczema with moisturizing, bathing, and other at-home practices.
+For infants, eczema can be managed with gentle bathing, moisturizing, and other at-home practices.

-• Topical medications you apply directly to the skin
+• Topical medications (applied directly to the skin)

-• Immunosuppressant drugs that help calm the activity of the immune system and reduce inflammation
+• Immunosuppressant drugs that help calm immune system activity and reduce inflammation

 • Phototherapy (light therapy)

-• Oral drugs like corticosteroids (steroids), antihistamines, or anti-inflammatory drugs
+• Oral drugs such as corticosteroids (steroids), antihistamines, or anti-inflammatory drugs

 Side effects of prescription treatments can vary, so it’s important to ask your doctor about any you might experience.